 What is a prostate-specific antigen (PSA)?

-Prostate-specific antigen (PSA) is a protein produced by the prostate gland.
-Blood levels of PSA can be elevated in men with prostate cancer.
+Prostate-specific antigen, or PSA, is a protein produced by the prostate gland.
+When there’s a problem with the prostate gland, it releases more PSA.
+High levels of PSA can be a sign of prostate cancer.

 Symptoms and Causes